 Things to look out for include:

 - Published lab results: A company that publishes their lab results online is confident in their product and has nothing to hide.
-One that doesn’t, is unlikely to have the best lab results in the world, and potentially has a product with low CBD content, high volume of other ingredients, or even harmful pesticides and other synthetic chemicals that you don’t really want your dog to be ingesting.
 You’ll also want to use these results to ensure that the product contains either zero THC, or less than 0.2%.
 Any more than that is both illegal, and can have psychoactive effects for your pet.

-- Full spectrum CBD oil: Full spectrum CBD oil contains all of the beneficial ingredients of the hemp plant, which, besides CBD includes flavonoids, terpenes, vitamins, minerals, omega fatty acids, trace amounts of THC, and a full host of other cannabinoids.
+- Broad spectrum CBD oil: Broad spectrum CBD oil contains all of the beneficial ingredients of the hemp plant, which includes flavonoids, terpenes, vitamins, minerals, omega fatty acids, trace amounts of THC, and a full host of other cannabinoids.
 This results in the ‘entourage effect’ which is where these ingredients work together to provide benefits far beyond what they can achieve alone.
-A product that isn’t advertised as full spectrum will usually be missing all of these ingredients and therefore may cause your dog to miss out on a lot of potential benefits.

 - Don’t go for the cheaper option.
 Yes, we know, this is always tempting to do.
 Unfortunately most cheaper forms of CBD oil are poor quality or don’t contain CBD at all.
 Even if it does, it may be full of herbicides, pesticides, heavy metals or other dangerous ingredients.
 This doesn’t mean all expensive CBD products are good, but if you’re willing to do your research and pay a little more, you’ll usually be rewarded.

-- Other beneficial factors such as a product that’s organic, ethically and sustainably produced, etc.
+- Other beneficial factors such as a product that’s organic and sustainably produced.

 As long as you follow these rules and do your research, there should be nothing to stop you finding a high quality product that’s among the best CBD oil for dogs in the UK.